Mitsubishi Eyes Great Lakes for Offshore Wind Development

 Offshore wind speeds are slower in the Great Lakes than off the Northeast but still impressive.
 (Credit: NREL)

 Mitsubishi is a major player in the global offshore wind market, with investments in Europe, Japan, and as of this summer, the U.S. through its partial acquisition of the University of Maine’s floating demonstration project.

-In addition to investing in projects and related transmission infrastructure, Mitsubishi is co-owner of MHI Vestas, one of the world's leading suppliers of offshore wind turbines.
+Diamond Offshore Wind is a subsidiary of Diamond Generating Corporation, a unit of Mitsubishi Corp.
+Mitsubishi Heavy Industries, co-owner of offshore wind turbine supplier MHI Vestas, is a separate and independent company.*

 Limited Atlantic sites may boost Great Lakes

-Note: Correction: An earlier version of the story suggested Diamond Offshore Wind and MHI Vestas are part of the same company.
-They are completely separate and independent.